 A New Vision

-During 2013 and 2014, Engineers Australia’s national governing Council undertook a planning and consultation process with our key leadership groups to refresh our vision and top-level priorities for the next three years 2014-2017.
+During 2013 and 2014, Engineers Australia’s national governing Board undertook a planning and consultation process with our key leadership groups to refresh our vision:

 “Engineers Australia is the trusted voice of the profession.
 We are the global home for engineering professionals renowned as leaders in shaping a sustainable world.”

-The Council, Engineers Australia's governing body, has approved a series of policies.
+The Board, Engineers Australia's governing body, has approved a series of policies.

 Login to Confluence to access Internal Policies

-The Council, Engineers Australia's governing body, has approved a series of Regulations.
+The Board, Engineers Australia's governing body, has approved a series of Regulations.